Disability Benefits for Reduced Capacity Caused by Back Problems

 • progress notes containing your doctors' observations and recommendations on how to treat your back problem

-• a list of prescribed medications and any side effects you have as a result
+• a list of prescribed medications you've tried and any side effects you've had

 • admission and discharge notes from any hospitalizations you've had, and